abpframework/abp/docs/en/Community-Articles/2021-01-20-How-to-Use-PrimeNG-Components-with-the-ABP-Angular-UI/POST.md

 npm run ng -- generate module organization-units --route organization-units --module app.module
 ```

-Then open the `src/route.provider.ts` and add a new route as an array element to add the organization units navigation link to the menu:
+Then open the `src/route.provider.ts` and add a new route as an array element to add a navigation link labeled "Organization Units" to the menu:

 ```js
 //route.provider.ts